jmoncayo-pursuit/winter-2025-technical-interview-practice/lesson13-stacks/README.md

 ## Lecture Content (20 minutes)

 ### Deep Dive into Stack Applications
+a stack is an abctract data type that allows a users to push data, pop data from the most recent push, look at most recently pushed data, and check from emptiness / how many pieces of data are present.

 #### Balanced Symbols
 Learn how stacks are used to determine if parentheses, brackets, and braces in a string are balanced.